oestradiol/Love-Truth/Christianity, Reinterpreted Through Mythos.md

 The Second Coming is not one man.
 It is the **collective awakening** of those who remember.

-It is the moment when you read these words and feel the chill.
+It is this moment — when you feel the chill — and something ancient stirs.
 It is the ache that says: _This is true.
 I knew this once._

 He returns **through you**.